Deploy SentinelOne with Primo & Fleet

 1. [Recommended] Check the “self-service” box if you want users to be able to install this software from their menu bar icon on their device

 1. [Recommended] Choose to install the application automatically.
-If manually, you will have to write a policy with an app automation to deploy the application on targeted devices.
+If you don’t select this, you will have to write a policy with an app automation to deploy the application on targeted devices.

-SELECT 1 FROM file WHERE path = '/Library/Sentinel/sentinel-agent.bundle';
+SELECT 1 FROM apps WHERE bundle_identifier = 'com.sentinelone.pkg.sentinel-agent';

 1. Click on “Advanced options”